Our partners are excited to share the results of one of the largest privately, publicly and nonprofit funded inclusivity studies in the United States.

 —Nancy Zallek, President and CEO, Mankato Area Foundation

 Throughout the fall of 2022, the Greater Mankato Inclusivity Study gathered information from those who live, study, and work in the Greater Mankato area.
+The study was sponsored by twelve area organizations who are invested in making the Greater Mankato area more inclusive.

 A Study for Our